wax-office-of-inspector-general/wax-developer/docs/dapp-development/smart-contract-quickstart/dapp_account.md

 ## Verify Your New Account

-To view your new account's information, use the <span class="codeSample">get account</span> command:
+To view your new account's information, use the `get account` command:

 ```shell
 cleos get account waxcustomer